 - Ice-Cream Koan: Subverted.
 Iroh interrupts the fight between Zuko and the pirate leader to tell them that they are so busy fighting that they can't see their ship setting sail.
 Zuko mistakes this for a cryptic saying and starts berating Iroh for it, but the latter clarifies that he's being very literal — their ship's unmoored and drifting away.General Iroh: Are you so busy fighting, you cannot see your own ship has set sail?

 Prince Zuko: We have no time for your proverbs, uncle!

-- Instant Expert: To Katara's annoyance, Aang masters Waterbending very quickly.
+- Instant Expert: To Katara's annoyance, Aang gets the hang of waterbending very quickly.